Why has David Alaba decided to leave Bayern Munich?

-Bayern Munich defender David Alaba has confirmed that he will leave the Bundesliga giants after 13 years at the club.
+David Alaba confirmed that he was leaving Bayern Munich after 13 years at the club in the middle of February.

 Alaba made the move to Munich in 2008 after coming through Austria Wien’s youth side and has since gone on to make over 260 appearances for the club.